Multan | Lahore

 Varicocele Treatment Cost

 Varicocele treatment cost generally ranges between PKR 20,000 to 200,000, depending on city, hospital, type of surgery (open, laparoscopic, microsurgery), surgeon’s experience, and associated hospital.
+Dot Clinics offers affordable varicocele treatment options, with costs starting from as low as PKR 20,000 and going up to PKR 250,000, depending on the procedure and patient needs.

-Who Is a Candidate for Varicocele Treatment?
+Who Is a Best Candidate for Varicocele Treatment?

 You may be a suitable candidate for varicocele treatments if you experience scrotal pain or pressure, enlarged veins, reduced sperm count or testicular size, or infertility related to a varicocele.
 Men diagnosed with infertility are particularly strong candidates for treatment, as varicoceles can increase scrotal temperature and affect sperm production, leading to low sperm count, poor motility, abnormal sperm shape, and other fertility issues.
 Treating the varicocele from Dot Clinics can help restore comfort, protect testicular function, and improve fertility outcomes.

-Varicocele Treatment Options – Why Choose Embolization?
+Varicocele Treatment Options in Pakistan

-Varicocele Treatment Without Surgery in Pakistan
+• Varicocele Treatments Without Surgery

-• Dot Clinics provides expert advice on the safe and effective use of medications to manage symptoms, though there’s no pill that “cures” varicoceles, some medicines help manage symptoms:
+• MedicationsDot Clinics provides expert advice on the safe and effective use of medications to manage symptoms, though there’s no pill that “cures” varicoceles, some medicines help manage symptoms:

 • Pain relievers: NSAIDs include ibuprofen or acetaminophen for inflammation or pain.